google/eng-practices/README.md

 There is some Google-internal terminology used in some of these documents, which we clarify here for external readers:

-*   **CL**: Stands for "changelist," which means one self-contained change that has been submitted to version control or which is undergoing code review.
+*   **CL**: Stands for "changelist", which means one self-contained change that has been submitted to version control or which is undergoing code review.
-    Other organizations often call this a "change" or a "patch."
+    Other organizations often call this a "change", "patch", or "pull-request".
-*   **LGTM**: Means "Looks Good to Me."
+*   **LGTM**: Means "Looks Good to Me".
 It is what a code reviewer says when approving a CL.

 ## License

-The documents in this project are licensed under the CC-By 3.0 License, which encourages you to share these documents.
+The documents in this project are licensed under the [CC-By 3.0 License](LICENSE), which encourages you to share these documents.
 See
 <https://creativecommons.org/licenses/by/3.0/> for more details.

 <a rel="license" href="https://creativecommons.org/licenses/by/3.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/3.0/88x31.png" /></a>